-Now, if you carry out exercises that build muscles, the new muscle cells help to improve blood sugar metabolism.
+Now, if you carry out exercises that build muscles, the new muscle cells help to lower blood sugar metabolism.

 That way, you have some control over insulin resistance.
 The liver also begins to produce less insulin if it senses that your cells now use insulin better.

-When you have less insulin in you, then you will also produce fewer male hormones.
+When you have less insulin in you, then you will also produce fewer male hormone.
 All in all, your PCOS symptoms begin to improve.

 Exercise at least 30 minutes daily if you can help it.
 Focus your efforts on strength training and muscle building, and less on cardio exercises like running, etc.

 In any case, ensure you are losing weight.
 Here you can find best exercise to lose weight with PCOS and a free 7 days exercise plan.

 4. If you’re on birth control pills, get off!